Botmasher/udacity-oauth/2-google-signin.md

 	- client-side is quick and easy
 	- but trusts browser/mobile and server cannot make API calls for user

-- Flow 2: server side, server obtains the token on behalf of user (user can revoke)
+- Flow 2: server side, server obtains the token on behalf of user
+	- user can revoke
 	- server-side is more powerful
-	- but server now responsible for implementing session tracking for users
+	- but server is now responsible for implementing session tracking for users
 	- secure storage and access tokens

-- G+ hybridized flow: authent on client, but server makes API calls for client
+- G+ hybridized flow: authentication on client, server makes API calls for client
 	- https://developers.google.com/identity/protocols/OAuth2#scenarios
-	- even if hack access code btwn server & G, can't do stuff w/o "client secret"
+	- even if hack access code btwn server & G, can't do stuff without "client secret"

 ## Get initial app running

+- the restaurant menu app that I developed for FSF
+- [starter code](https://github.com/udacity/OAuth2.0) for getting it running
+	- Git, VirtualBox, Vagrant
+	- running the app on your virtual machine

-- CLONED REPO gives me trouble.
+- problem: cloned repo gives me trouble
 	- I can clone, bring up vagrant, ssh in and navigate to the oauth directory
 	- I can see all the listed py files there
 	- I can run the db create and the db populate scripts just fine
 	- I can run the project startup script just fine
 	- when I navigate to the localhost port I see nothing
 		- issue continues when I change project py and copy/paste e.g. localhost:8020

-- USE my FoodBase project instead!
-It works just fine.
+- solution: I'm using my original FoodBase project instead
-	- it's in a separate udacity-fullstack folder
+	- I had kept it in a separate `udacity-fullstack/` folder
-	- navigate to vagrant/, vagrant up, vagrant ssh, then to /vagrant/finalProject
+	- I'm navigating to `vagrant/`, `vagrant up`, `vagrant ssh`, then to that project directory
 	- now let's implement oauth on this thing!

-## Steps
+## Overview of steps within this lesson

+1. obtain OAuth credentials from https://console.developers.google.com/apis
+	- steps 1-2 below
+2. create an anti-forgery state token in the app logic
+	- step 3 below
+3. create a login page with a span tag with data attributes for the response and render that `login.html`
+	- steps 4-8
+4. add callback to accept one-time code at end of `login.html`
+	- step 9 below
+	- G will send access token for our app and 1-time code for client browser
+5. write `gconnect` function for handling connect logic and setting up login session object in our app
+	- steps 10-14
+6. write `gdisconnect` function for revoking user token and resetting login session object
+	- step 15 below
+7. protect create/edit/delete routes with guard clauses that redirect user to `login`
+	- step 16 below

+## Detailed steps to implement in my Flask app

-1. setup to communicate with API library at console.developers.google.com
+1. setup to communicate with API library at https://console.developers.google.com
 	- create new project
 	- API > credentials
 	- create new client id
 	- now have "Client ID", "Client secret" and "Creation date"

 2. Configure local version of code to work
 	- Edit Client Settings
 	- find Authorized JS Origins
 	- add localhost:port (where port is the 4 ints you're using)
 	- if you're also using the IP version (0.0....), this needs added as well

 3. Use client ID and secret to add OAuth to app
 	- Anti-Forgery State Tokens
 	- make sure that the user is actually the one doing a request
 	- unique session token that client side returns alongside authorization token
-	- in later steps, verify this unique session token w server on all reqs
+	- in later steps, verify this unique session token with server on all reqs

 4. imports for Login Session in Flask app
 	- Python imports at top of Flask view
 ```
-from flask import session as login_session 	# this is a dict
+from flask import session as login_session 	# dict
-import random, string 	# to create pseudorandom string for each session
+import random, string 	# pseudorandom string for each session
 ```

 5. create showLogin that makes the state var (32 chars, mix uppercase + digits)